truenas/middleware/docs/developer/middleware/tasks.rst

    :alt: Partially busy resource tree

    Partially busy resource tree
-"dataset:tank" resource and all dependent resources are locked, which means that no other task can acquire any of them until currently executed finishes.
+"zfs:tank" resource and all dependent resources are locked, which means that no other task can acquire any of them until currently executed finishes.
 Also, it's not possible to acquire resource which has any busy resources in it's dependency subtree.
 For example, given